Meet the cast of A Christmas Carol on BBC One

 Who’s Belinda Cratchit?
 Belinda is Bob Cratchit’s second-born baby, and elder sister to Tiny Tim.

 What has Tiarna Williams been in earlier than?
-Williams is a baby actress, who had beforehand appeared within the BBC’s current adaptation of Les Misérables, taking part in the kid model of Eponine.
+Williams is a toddler actress, who had beforehand appeared within the BBC’s current adaptation of Les Misérables, enjoying the kid model of Eponine.

 A Christmas Carol begins on Sunday 22nd December at 9pm on BBC One and continues on Monday 23rd at 9:05pm and on Christmas Eve at 9pm